mkhoshpa/adversarial/README.md

 # Adversarial

-Creating adverarial examples for mnist using Fast Gradient Method
+Creating adverarial examples for mnist using Fast Gradient and JSMA methods.
+In mnist_bbox.py, we use black box setting propossed in https://arxiv.org/abs/1602.02697.